abhiTronix/deffcode/docs/installation/index.md

 >  Best option for trying latest patches(maybe experimental), forking for Pull Requests, or automatically installing all prerequisites(with a few exceptions).

+??? info "Beta Branch `dev`"

-**If you want to checkout the latest beta [`dev`](https://github.com/abhiTronix/deffcode/tree/dev) branch , you can do so with the following commands:**
+    If you're looking for latest work-in-progress :construction: enhancements/bug-fixes, then you want to checkout our beta [`dev`](https://github.com/abhiTronix/deffcode/tree/dev) branch with the following commands:

-!!! danger "DO NOT clone or install any other branch other than `dev` unless advised, as it is not tested with CI environments and possibly very unstable or unusable."
+    !!! danger "The beta `dev` branch at times can be very unstable or even unusable, User discretion is advised!"

+    ```sh
+    # clone the repository and get inside
+    git clone https://github.com/abhiTronix/deffcode.git && cd deffcode

+    # checkout the dev beta branch
+    git checkout dev

+    # Install it
+    pip install -U .
+    ```

 ??? warning ":fontawesome-brands-windows: Windows Installation"